 The Senior Years are a time of increased growth and decision making.
-Preparation for the transition to life beyond school is achieved through our pastoral programs which encourage resilience, confidence, independence and social awareness; and the individual academic pathways which promote excellence and achieving your own personal best.
+Preparation for the transition to life beyond school is achieved through our pastoral programs which encourage resilience, confidence, independence and social awareness.

 Year 10 is a year of transition as students move on from the Middle School and students explore various subject areas through the elective program.
 Some students take the opportunity to select a subject from our VCE Unit 1/2 subject offerings.
 Important skills such as study techniques, examination revision techniques and learning styles are explored.
 Formal examination sessions and VCE assessment requirements will be experienced by our Year 10 students, preparing them for the final years of secondary schooling and the accompanying external assessment demands.